FIRST-Tech-Challenge/fmltc/doc/design.md

 >   * periodically sends a /retrieveVideoEntity request to the the server to
 >     determine the progress of frame extraction
 >   * the server, receiving the /retrieveVideoEntity request:
->     * reads the video entity from Cloud Datastore/Firestore
+>     * reads the Video entity from Cloud Datastore/Firestore
->     * responds with the video entity
+>     * responds with the Video entity
 </details>

 <img src="images/videos_tab_frame_extraction.png" width="1283">

-When frame extraction is complete, the description becomes a clickable link.
+When frame extraction finishes, the description becomes a clickable link.
 To label the objects in a video, the user clicks on the description for that video.

 <img src="images/video_link.png" width="1282">